RULES & PROCEDURES

 2) When the 8-minute mark is reached, the timekeeper will stand, at which point the speaker may finish the sentence she is currently speaking.
 Judges will be advised to down-grade substantially any speaker who continues beyond the sentence she is speaking when 8 minutes have elapsed.

 1) Each competitor must be in her assigned seat in the Capitol by the time prescribed in her invitation or forfeit her right to compete.
-The highest-ranked available alternate will be designated to speak instead.
+In the case of a forfeiture, the highest-ranked available alternate will be designated to speak instead.

 2) Each of the applicants chosen for the competition, together with any alternate designated to replace an applicant who fails to appear or declines to compete, will compete in the first (preliminary) round of speeches according to the schedule drawn up by the competition’s organizers.